lisandroseia/Portfolio/README.md

 ## getting started
 **Set up**

-This project is based on mobile size, so you should inspect the demo in mobile or responsiveness sizes
+This project is based on mobile size, so you should inspect the demo in mobile or responsiveness sizes(max-width: 766px)

 ## Authors